Daniel-Mathiesen/Daniel-Mathiesen/README.md

-### Hello and welocme to my very own GitHub page 👋😄
+### Hello and welcome to my very own GitHub page 👋😄

 💻✨My name is Daniel Mathiesen and I also go by the name Dusty707.
 I am a web developer student from Haslev, Denmark and I do all sorts of fun projects✨💻